Start, keep and stop: describing an action in progress.

 Still facing difficulties with 'Start, keep and stop: describing an action in progress.'?
 Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you know any tips to avoid making mistakes with 'Start, keep and stop: describing an action in progress.'?
-Share it with us!
+Tips for learning 'Start, keep and stop: describing an action in progress.'?
+Share them with us!